-- 1. raw_input prints the prompt and reads a line of the user's input as a string. - 2.
+- 1. raw_input prints the prompt, reads a line of the user's input, and returns what is read as a string. - 2.
 This string gets converted to an integer by the function int. - 3.
 This integer gets assigned to the variable n.